aptos-labs/aptos-core/developer-docs-site/docs/basics/basics-gas-txn-fee.md

 ---
 import BlockQuote from "@site/src/components/BlockQuote";

-When a transaction is executed in the Diem Payment Network (DPN), the network resources used are tracked and measured using gas.
+When a transaction is executed in the Aptos Payment Network (DPN), the network resources used are tracked and measured using gas.

 ## Introduction

-Gas ensures that all Move programs running on the Diem Blockchain terminate.
+Gas ensures that all Move programs running on the Aptos Blockchain terminate.
 This bounds the computational resources used.
 Gas also provides the ability to charge a transaction fee, partly based on consumed resources during execution.

-When a client submits a transaction for execution to the Diem Blockchain, it contains a specified:
+When a client submits a transaction for execution to the Aptos Blockchain, it contains a specified:

 * `max_gas_amount`: The maximum amount of gas units that can be used to execute a transaction.
 This bounds the computational resources that can be consumed by a transaction.
 * `gas_price`: The number of gas units used in the specified gas currency.
 Gas price is a way to move from gas units, the abstract units of resource consumption the virtual machine (VM) uses, into a transaction fee in the specified gas currency.